WICG/webpackage/js/sign/README.md

 environment variable named `WEB_BUNDLE_SIGNING_PASSPHRASE`.

 ## Release Notes

+### v0.3.0
+- **Major architectural update**: Introduced `SignedWebBundle` as the primary interface for managing signed bundles.
+- Support for **multi-signatures**: Add, remove, and replace signatures in already signed web bundles.
+- **NOTICE**: Upcoming breaking change. `IntegrityBlockSigner` is deprecated and will be removed in a future version.
+Migrate to `SignedWebBundle`.

 ### v0.2.7
   - The new command line interface that supports commands introduced for wbn-sign tool